Code-Institute-Submissions/ochukoerewive-msproject_JuneResub/README.md

 ## Attributions
-To myself and also the the videos from code institude led to my achieving the success of this Project
+To myself and also the the videos from code institude led to my achieving the success of this Project.